SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

 - if the new pipeline is better, it should show fewer/delayed Seek enumeration failures.

 ### Test Succession Criteria:
-- The new pipeline has no seek enumeration or at least less than the old pipeline
+- The new pipeline has no lost seek enumeration or at least less than the old pipeline

 ### Next Steps:
    - Get test planned reviewed and Approved